digitalaidseattle/digital-aid-seattle-website/README.md

 Just outside their doors is a fleet of experts and technologists with the talent, capacity, and drive to build.

 Seattle is world-renowned as a hub for technology talent, full of motivated builders, designers, and creators that want to use their skills for good.
-Open Seattle is bringing these communities together to create a sum greater than its parts.
+Digital Aid Seattle is bringing these communities together to create a sum greater than its parts.

-This website is for organizations that want to [learn more about partnering with Open Seattle](https://www.openseattle.org/partner) and for passionate, skilled Seattlites who want to [learn more about volunteering!](https://www.openseattle.org/volunteer)
+This website is for organizations that want to [learn more about partnering with Digital Aid Seattle](https://www.digitalaidseattle.org/partner) and for passionate, skilled Seattlites who want to [learn more about volunteering!](https://www.digitalaidseattle.org/volunteer)

 ## Technology Stack